Depth, Breadth & Integration of Learning

 Current Evidence of Student Learning Related to Depth, Breadth and Integration of Learning

-Click on the links for more information about current evidence of student learning from assessments aligned with Depth, Breadth and Integration of Learning:
+Click on the links for more information about current evidence of student learning from assessments aligned with Depth, Breadth and Integration of Learning in the context of the UCORE curriculum:

 Assessing Student Learning on WSU’s Seven Learning Goals: AY 2018-19 [CAPS] Course Assessment Results